PHOTOGRAPHING REAL EMOTIONS

 TIP 2: BUILD TRUST

-Every great relationship is built on trust and there needs to be a solid foundation of trust between you (the couple) and me (the photographer).
-A couple needs to trust that their photographer has their best interests at heart in order to break down that wall of formality and, quite often, awkwardness, that having a camera pointed at you can create.
+If your aim is to be photographing real emotions, then trust is paramount.
+Every great relationship is built on trust.
+As a result, there needs to be a solid foundation of trust between you (the couple) and me (the photographer).
+A couple needs to trust that their photographer has their best interests at heart in order to break down that wall of formality and, quite often, awkwardness, that having a camera pointed at you is bound to create.
 I want my couples to open up and be themselves in front of me, and in many ways, this makes them somewhat vulnerable.
 But vulnerability can be beautiful, and essential in capturing the types of pictures my couples and I want.

 Remember: trust allows for that vulnerability to willingly come out in a natural way that feels comfortable for the couple.